claytose/CS312Minecraft/README.md

    export AWS_SESSION_TOKEN=<YOUR_SESSION_TOKEN_HERE>
    ```

 ---

+## 4. Clone GitHub Repository and Create Public Key

+1. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository.
+2. Run the command `ssh-keygen -t rsa -b 4096 -C "<your_email>"` to generate a public SSH key pair.
+   - Replace the `<your_email>` variable with your own email.
+   - Click "Enter" when prompted for the file to save the key in, take note of the default file location for the next step.
+   - Click "Enter" when prompted for a passphrase.

+---

-## 3. Create Terraform Files
+## 5. Create and Run Terraform Files

 On your local terminal:

-1. Run the command `ssh-keygen -t rsa -b 4096 -C "<your_email>"` to generate a public SSH key pair.
-   - Replace the `<your_email>` variable with your own email.
-   - Press Enter when prompted for the file to save the key in, take note of the default file location.
-   - Press Enter when prompted for a passphrase.
-2. Run the command `git clone https://github.com/claytose/CS312Minecraft.git` to clone this repository to local machine.
 2. Run the command `cd CS312Minecraft` and then `cd terraform` to navigate to the terraform directory.
 3. Run the command `nano main.tf` to edit the "mains.tf" file.
-Change and save the `<your_file_location>` value in the section below with the path to your public key that was saved in Step 3.1:
+Change and save the `<your_file_location>` value in the section below with the path to your public key that was saved in Step 4.2:
-   - Note: May need to add `.pub` to the end of the path copied from Step 3.1 to ensure the public key is being accessed.
+   - Note: May need to add `.pub` to the end of the path copied from Step 4.2 to ensure the public key is being accessed.
    ```bash
    resource "aws_key_pair" "minecraft_key" {
    key_name   = "minecraft-key"